-What I think is deadly and well worth a watch, you may think is the greatest pile of shite to ever be made and vice versa.
+What I think is deadly and well worth a watch, you may think is the greatest pile of… well, you get the picture.

 In the guide below, we’re going to show you a heap of the best shows on Netflix Ireland, along with the Rotten Tomatoes review score.

 The guide broken up into recent releases and shows that have been out for a while but that are still well worth a look.

 Related read: Have a nosey at the 29 best movies on Netflix Ireland when you’re finished here!

 The best series on Netflix Ireland 2020: Shows with 95%+ review scores on Rotten Tomatoes